eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-06-pid-rulebook.md

     also describes how Member States can specify any possible national attributes.
 Two encodings for these attributes are specified, one compliant with \[ISO18013-5\], the other compliant with \[SD-JWT\].
-* Chapter 3 specifies the Wallet Instance attestation schema, which describes the same information for the Wallet Instance attestation signed by the Wallet Provider for each Wallet Instance.
+* Chapter 3 specifies the Wallet Instance Attestation schema, which describes the same information for the Wallet Instance Attestation signed by the Wallet Provider for each Wallet Instance.
 This information will be moved to another document in the future.
 * Chapter 4 specifies details about the trust infrastructure necessary